 Experiments with multiple real normalized datasets show that our rules

 are able to accurately predict when joins can be avoided safely, and in

-some cases, this led to significant reductions in the runtime of some
+some cases, this led to significant reductions (over 180x!) in the runtimes

 Blog post on Hamlet

 Linear models are nice but data scientists also love complex non-linear models with

 high capacity, e.g., decision tree and RBF-SVM, due to their potentially higher accuracy.